grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 * adding labels, changing labels, or dropping labels

 Processing is done with the [`prometheus.relabel`](https://grafana.com/docs/agent/latest/flow/reference/components/prometheus.relabel/) component.
-It uses the same type of rules as `discovery.relabel`, but instead of filtering scrape targets, it filters the metrics that were scraped.
+It uses the same type of rules as `discovery.relabel`, but instead of filtering scrape _targets_, it filters the _metrics_ that were scraped.

 Here is an example of processing that filters down the scraped metrics to only `up` and anything that starts with `processor` (thus, dropping all other metrics):